-The following public use policies apply to the Arlington Campus, Fenwick, and Mercer Libraries (Law Library's policies)
+The following public use policies apply to the Fenwick, Mason Square and Mercer Libraries (Law Library's policies)

 - Onsite use of print or media materials is available to the general public.

 - Borrowing of Mason-owned items may be available free of charge to certain groups, or for a fee through the Passport Program.

 - Onsite use of electronic resources is available to the public from university-owned computers.